Database Orders

 php please sc:migrate-to-database

-It's worth noting that the above command will not delete the order/customer entries, or the associated collections.
-You may do that when you're satisfied with the migration.
+The above command will not delete any entries or collections.
+You may do this yourself once you're satisfied with the migration.

 If you receive an error running the sc:migrate-to-database command, please ensure you've run the sc:switch-to-database command first and that your content array looks like this: